 - There is a vicious cycle of disability and poverty.

-- An estimated 20 million people with disabilities are currently affected by humanitarian crises.
+- An estimated 20 million persons with disabilities are currently affected by humanitarian crises.

 Taking a closer look at our strategy